 Thatcher’s government began reducing access to medical care by merging or closing hospitals and A&Es, and massively cutting beds and medical staff.
 They came up with the idea of private loans at extortionate rates of interest (PFIs), instead of using the normal and much cheaper public option of government borrowing.
 Major continued the policy.

 Despite promising to reverse NHS privatisation, Tony Blair’s government got into bed with Big Business.
-In the 2000s, New Labour used PFIs to borrow over £11 billion, saddling the NHS and, by extension, the public with debts of over £80 billion during a decade of very low inflation.
-That’s right, PFIs meant that the NHS would have to pay back almost 8 times the amount it had borrowed, yet the public won’t even own the hospitals once the loan is repaid!
+In the 2000s, New Labour used PFIs to borrow over £12 billion, saddling the NHS (which means us) with debts of over £80 billion during a decade of very low inflation.
+That’s right, PFIs meant that the NHS would have to pay back amost 7 times the amount it had borrowed, yet the public won’t even own the hospitals once the loan is repaid!
 PFIs made bankers rich, while threatening to bankrupt the NHS.

 New Labour also hired US corporations like McKinsey and UnitedHealth to advise on how to run the NHS along profit-making American lines.
 Blair’s government paid private companies to carry out operations and procedures at a higher cost than the same care on the NHS.
 Managers imposed business-style ‘performance targets’, which put a big strain on staff.
 Doctors and nurses who didn’t meet the targets faced intimidation by bureaucrats.
 Some dedicated medical staff were forced out of the NHS.